jelius-sama/libmailer/README.md

 ## Configuration

-The library automatically loads configuration from:
+The library can automatically loads configuration from:

 ```
 ~/.config/mailer/config.json